mpaglia0/Iudas/README.md

 **Iudas** takes also care for people respect!

-Adding to an image the CSS class ``img-blurred`` you will obtain a blurred (semi-visible) image.
+Adding to an image the CSS class ``img-blurred`` you can obtain a blurred (semi-visible) image.

-Hovering the mouse cursor over the blurred image will show it completely (without the blur filter).
+Hovering the mouse cursor over the blurred image will show it clearly (without the blur filter).

 You can also advise people with a dedicated advice!